 The wineries are just one of the many reasons why you should visit Alentejo.

 Related: Things To Do in Fatima

 4. Great Hikes

-The landscape of the Alentejo region consists mostly of vast plains and rolling hills.
+The only thing better than reading about adventure is experiencing it, and the Alentejo region of Portugal is perfect for adventurers!
+The landscape of Alentejo consists mostly of vast plains and rolling hills.
 Which means lots of different hiking trails, from ones that are really easy, to trails that even a pro would have to think twice about!

 There are also some amazing routes near Santa Clara Lake.
 Most of them go from Santa Clara a Velha to the dam on the lake, which is a magnificent sight on its own.
 Especially when you think of the significance dams have in this region.

 If you want to spend your holiday in nature, you really don’t have a lot of options other than Alentejo.
-The region encompasses 30% of Portugal, which includes some of the best natural parks in the country.
+A quick look at an Alentejo, Portugal map shows that the region encompasses 30% of Portugal, which includes some of the best natural parks in the country.

 Most wineries in Alentejo include food tastings in addition to wine tastings.
 And we’re not talking any plain store-bought snacks – we’re talking homemade, fresh and possibly unique treats.

 While you won’t find any Michelin star restaurants in Alentejo, you will find unique specialties in almost every town.